 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-In the first snake scene, the four characters are searching for a clue in an exotic bazaar full of the kind of strangely-costumed people you only see in movies instead of the sort of people wearing fake American T-shirts and flip flops you see in real exotic bazaars.
-A non-player character boy brings them to a room with a large closed basket and tells them: "What you need is in the basket.
+In the first snake scene, the four characters are searching for a clue in an exotic bazaar full of the kind of strangely-costumed people you only see in movies.
+(In real life they'd be wearing fake American T-shirts and flip flops.)
+A non-player character boy brings them to a room with a large closed basket and tells them a riddle: "What you need is in the basket.
 One false move, you're in a casket."
 They figure out immediately that there's a snake in the basket along with the clue they're looking for.
 Johnson is chosen to open it since he's the heroic player character.
 He opens the lid and a large snake rises up out of the basket.
 Everybody freaks out and Hart, a zoologist in the game, screams that it's a Black Mamba along with other information he didn't know he knew.
 Johnson frantically closes the snake back in the basket.

-The snake is not a real black mamba, it's a computer generated image, so don't look at it too closely.
+The snake is not a real black mamba, it's a lousy CGI monstrosity, so don't look at it too closely.